artsandmetaphysics/goodlifeodyssey/_published/antigone-historical-context.md

 ---
 Created On: '2022-08-01T02:26:00+00:00'
-Description: We know the political and military context in which Sophocles wrote.
+Description: 'We know the political and military context in which Sophocles wrote.
+  Is

-  Is this enough to interpret his plays as his audience would?
+  this enough to interpret his plays as his audience would?'
 Last Edited: '2023-03-25T03:22:00+00:00'
 Published On: '2020-06-14'
 Slug: antigone-historical-context